kristerkari/react-native-svg-transformer/README.md

 })();
 ```

-### Select which transformer to use (optional)
+#### React Native projects using Expo modules

 Some React Native projects are using [Expo modules](https://docs.expo.dev/bare/installing-expo-modules/) without using [expo-cli](https://docs.expo.dev/more/expo-cli/).

-In such projects Expo's transformer gets selected by default, and can be overwritten by adding `react-native` to the require path:
+In such projects Expo's transformer is selected by default, and can be overwritten to correctly use React Native's transformer by adding `react-native` to the require path:

 ```diff
 -require.resolve("react-native-svg-transformer")